hardhats/vista-install-docs/New/SetUpHL7.rst

 * AR – Application Reject

-There is one more thing that's important to mention: The messages above are actually the full content of the message.
+There is one more thing that's important to mention: The messages above are just the contents.
 The actual message transmitted over TCP contains several control characters to delimit the start and the end of the message.
 (TCP is a stream protocol; so you must provide either message lengths or delimiters to deliniate the beginning and end of a message).
 This is called the HL7 Minimal Lower Layer Protocol (MLLP).
 So a full HL7 message over TCP looks like this:

 ::